devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 3. **Read Descriptions**: Each recommendation includes specific guidance on how to fix the issue
 4. **Implement Changes**: Make the suggested improvements to your website
 5. **Re-analyze**: Run a manual SEO scan to verify your fixes
-6. **Monitor Progress**: Check the weekly automated scans to ensure improvements persist
+6. **Monitor Progress**: Schedule periodic manual scans to ensure improvements persist and catch regressions early

 ### SEO Data Retention